From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Methodology

+Compared with LoS simulation based on 3D data, the image-based method also has its own data availability constraints.
+Specifically, SVIs are systematically collected along urban roads and present limited coverage within street blocks \citep{fan_coverage_2025}.
+In addition, the distribution of SVI within local urban street spaces may be uneven.
+Some roads may completely lack SVI coverage or be represented only by sparse viewpoints.
+These limitations mean that SVI-based visibility analysis cannot densely cover all available spatial units in the same way as LoS simulation.
+Nevertheless, because of its distinctive mode of data collection and production, SVI shows a natural affinity with urban road networks.
+This makes it possible to relate isolated visibility detections to paths or movement trajectories within the network, and to examine how landmarks become connected through sequences of street-level viewpoints.
+This characteristic of SVI provides a new window for investigating landmark visibility and visual relationships.

-Urban landmarks and SVI locations are defined as distinct node types.
-Edges are constructed between the same and different node types, respectively.
-As shown in the Figure \ref{fig:edge_types}, there are three different types of edges defined in the graph.
+We represent the detected visibility results together with the street-view network in a heterogeneous graph.
+In this graph, urban landmarks and SVI locations are treated as distinct node types.
+As shown in the Figure \ref{fig:edge_types}, there are two different types of edges defined in the graph.
 For adjacent SVI nodes along the road network, undirected edges can be defined to represent their spatial proximity relationships. \ref{sec:sample:appendix_A} elaborates on how to recognise effective proximity connections among individual SVI locations based on road network typology.
-Similarly, a landmark and an SVI can also be spatially adjacent.
-Undirected edges representing such spatial proximity are defined between a landmark and its nearby SVIs within 50 m's distance.
-Besides spatial proximity, visibility is important in understanding the interaction between different nodes.
-Directed edges representing visibility are defined from SVI nodes to landmark nodes, according to the landmark detection results.
-The heterogeneous graph is constructed using the Python packages of Deep Graph Library (DGL) \citep{wang_deep_2020}.
+From SVI nodes to landmark nodes, directed edges represent detected visibility.
+The graph is constructed using the Python package Deep Graph Library (DGL) \citep{wang_deep_2020}.